iSHAREScheme/iSHARESatellite/INSTALL.md

 1. SSL certificates of your domain for applications (applications by default use HTTPS so having certificates on hand is required.
 You may also use free Letsencrypt certificates, please refer to its website to acquire them.
 1. JWT signing certificate:
    - For production environments – Qualified Seals as defined in iSHARE specifications,
-   - For test environments – test certificates obtained from <https://ca7.isharetest.net:8442/ejbca/ra/>.
-Use "postpone" option when you request a test certificate.
-You will get email with link to download the certificate file, once your request is approved.
+   - For test environments – test certificates maybe obtained from <https://ca7.isharetest.net:8442/ejbca/ra/>.
+(Use "postpone" option when you request a test certificate.
+You will get email with link to download the certificate file, once your request is approved.)

 # <a id="hardware-req"> 2.
 Hardware Requirements </a>

 ## <a id="minimum"> 2.1.
 Minimum </a>

 Virtual Machine with 2 CPU’s and 8 GB Memory.
+20GB Disk Space

 ## <a id="recommendation"> 2.2.
 Recommendation </a>

 Virtual Machine with 4 CPU’s and 16 GB Memory.
+40GB Disk Space

 # <a id="network-req"> 3.
 Network Requirements </a>
 Following ports are used by following applications, so make sure that you configure your firewall and network settings to allow access via these ports